rokka-io/rokka-site/source/_references/10-operations.md

 - `resize_to_primary`: A `secondary_image` is resized to the primary `width` and `height`
 - `secondary_image`: The hash of another image to be used.
 - `secondary_stack`: The name of another stack to be used.
+- `secondary_stack_variables`: The stack variables to be sent to the secondary stack encoded as URL Query Parameters.
 - `angle`: Rotate the overlay by degrees.
 Default: 0